 Interested in studying computer science at Ulm University of Applied Sciences?

 We are pleased to welcome you here!
 To provide you with useful information, we organize webinars on a regular basis before the application period ends.
-The next one is planned for December 2019.
+You will find our upcoming events here.

 More information on applying